A wetland and riparian base map for the Bay Area

 Stream flow direction

-Detailed and standardized aquatic resource classification system: (37 wetland types, 4 stream types, 2 riparian types)
+Detailed and standardized aquatic resource classification system: (37 wetland types, 4 stream types)

 BAARI was created using a Geographic Information System (GIS) with true color imagery and a suite of ancillary data sources, and has undergone extensive quality control to ensure accuracy.
 Features were hand-digitized while referencing ancillary sources, which include national datasets for elevation and wetlands, output from stream models, local wetland and stream data, and Google Earth for spotting temporal variation.